Skip to content

 The Legal Framework: TRESA, Not REBBA

-Before we get into the steps, it is worth understanding the legal backdrop.
+Before we get into the steps, here's the legal backdrop.
 Ontario's real estate industry is governed by the Trust in Real Estate Services Act, 2002 (TRESA), which fully replaced the former Real Estate and Business Brokers Act (REBBA) in 2023.
 TRESA introduced several significant changes, including designated representation, clearer rules for self-represented parties, and enhanced consumer protection measures.

 Everything in this guide operates under the TRESA framework.
 If you come across older resources that reference REBBA, the licensing process described there is outdated.